natalieagus/50002/docs/Hardware/index.md

 # 50.002 Hardware Related Topics
 {: .no_toc}

 These topics are taught before the recess week.
 They are **tested** during our Midterm examination.
 Below we list the **learning objectives** of each topic.
+Please find the detailed learning objective on the respective notes.

 ## [Basics of Information](https://natalieagus.github.io/50002/notes/basicsofinformation)
 1. Calculate the amount of information received in bits (probability)